Their coronavirus vaccine candidate has made them billionaires. This modest German Turkish couple doesn’t own a car.

 “Manufacturing will be a challenge,” he said.
 “It is such a huge amount of doses.
 It’s far from being easy.”
 He said it will be tight to get any distribution this year, with regulatory approval — if all goes to plan — not expected until mid-December.

-Sahin and Tureci now number among the 100 richest Germans.
+Sahin and Tureci are now a billionaire couple, numbering among the 100 richest Germans, according to the German paper Welt am Sonntag.
 Sahin said he can’t avoid watching the stock price go up — “but it doesn’t really matter that much.”
 He’s more concerned about getting his first product to the market.

 “I don’t have a car.
 I’m not going to buy a plane,” said Sahin, who cycles to work every day.
 “What’s life-changing is to be able to impact something in the medical field.”